ibm-skills-network/clarity-knowledgebase/docs/labs/misc/manim.md

 ### Saving your work

 __If you shut down your Docker Container you will lose your work.__
-So you're going to need to download the video and Jupyter lab.
+So you're going to need to download the video and JupyterLab.
 The lab is straightforward; let's see how to download the video:

 <ol>
   <li><p>Go to the directory <code>./media/Jupiter/</code></p></li>